 Blog posts are one of seven layers we ran for Hedra.
 The other six are what produced the revenue lift.
 We set the volume at 18 pages a month, the minimum needed to close the visibility gap against companies the size of Manus (originally Canva, before Hedra pivoted).

-We mine the keyword landscape for the golden queries Hedra can realistically rank for, then break down the top 10 results on each one to find angles those pages are missing.
-That is where we position Hedra to take share.
+We mine the keyword landscape for the golden queries Hedra can realistically rank for, run a gap analysis against Canva, PhotoRoom, HeyGen, and Higgsfield to see what they rank for that Hedra doesn't, then break down the top 10 results on each query to find the angles those pages miss.
+The output is a full site architecture, mapped before a single page gets built, so every page has a place and a purpose.

 Pages for people with active commercial and buying intent.
 We separate out the queries where the searcher is already shopping (things like "AI face swap tool" or "AI talking avatar generator") and build a dedicated page for each.
 Each page shows the product immediately and follows a clear path to sign up.
-This is the highest-converting page type in the library and the main reason organic purchaser rate jumped from 0.24% to 1.2%.
+This is the highest-converting page type in the library and the main reason organic purchaser rate grew more than sixfold.

 Pages targeting people searching competitors (Manus, Canva, Sora) and converting them to Hedra.
 Also critical for AI SEO since ChatGPT and Gemini pull heavily from comparison content when answering "what should I use" style questions.